Tax Trial Attorney

 - Concession of return preparer penalties at examination and administrative appeal levels, and avoidance of return preparer injunction referrals.

 - Offer-in-Compromise (Doubt as to Liability) concession of approximately $400,000 in tax, interest, and penalties due to acceptance of previously unallowed casualty-theft loss.

 - Agreement to no-tax-due and to previously unclaimed losses after the IRS initially asserted over $600,000 of additional income from an erroneous bank deposit analysis.

 * The above highlighted cases are not suggestive of future results.
 The outcome of each case is determined by its unique facts and circumstances.
-Layton & Lopez Tax Attorneys, LLP, makes no representation or promises regarding the results of any client’s case.
+Tax attorney Daniel W. Layton, Esq., makes no representation or promises regarding the results of any client’s case.